Kpable/kpable.github.io/index.md

   - title: "Player Equipment"
     # excerpt: |
-    #   The player uses a variety of equipment for exploring and nagivating the world.
-Either adding functionality to some or taking new ones through rapid protyping to full implentation.
+    #   The player uses a variety of equipment for exploring and navigating the world.
+Either adding functionality to some or taking new ones through rapid prototyping to full implementation

-    #   The Omniseeker in particular was a fun one, after all, a tool that find any type of object anywhere in a voxel world regardless of whether the target has been streamed in or not, not a tall ask right... not at all.
+    #   The Omniseeker in particular was a fun one, after all, a tool that finds any type of object anywhere in a voxel world regardless of whether the target has been streamed in or not, not a tall ask right... not at all.
     # url: "/portfolio/heavy-is-the-crown"
     # btn_label: "Read More"
     # btn_class: "btn--primary"